 From 1993-2020, winners received an award and a stipend of $1,000 from Emerald Group Publishing.

-The award many be given to an individual or institution for a single seminal work, or a body of work, taking place within (or continuing into) the five years preceding the award.
+The award was given to an individual or institution for a single seminal work, or a body of work, taking place within (or continuing into) the five years preceding the award.

-The purpose of the award is to recognize outstanding achievement in educating the profession about cutting edge technology through communication in continuing education within the field of library and information technology.
+The purpose of the award was to recognize outstanding achievement in educating the profession about cutting edge technology through communication in continuing education within the field of library and information technology.